 - Be involved.
 Your contributions help your classmates as much as they help you.
 In an online classroom you’ll need to speak up, ask questions, and share your thoughts.
 If you’re thinking, “Eh, not me,” think again.
-Some instructors make communication a requirement; your skills and frequency of interaction may form a portion of your overall grade.
+Some instructors make communication a requirement; your skills and frequency of interaction may be a portion of your overall grade.

 Generally speaking, if you have a question that the whole class needs an answer to, use a group communication tool like a discussion board dedicated to whole class discussion or send a group email.
 If it’s personal–about your own work or grades, for example–send a one-on-one email to your instructor.

 Email.
 This is the most common way to communicate with your online instructor and classmates.
 Check your email regularly, or you may miss something.
 For each of your classes, check your syllabus to find out how quickly your instructor will respond to emails.
 Is it within the day?
 Two days?
 Three days?
 Be advised—your instructor may expect the same response time from you.
 Make sure you respond as quickly as your instructor expects.

 Phone.
 Yes, it’s old school.
 But if your instructor posts a phone number and you have a complicated question about your own work or grades, a phone conversation may be the way to go.
 Just be sure that if you call your instructor you do so according to the times posted in their syllabus.
 Upside: phone calls may be the most efficient way to talk through a complicated issue.
 Downside: there’s no permanent record.
 If you want to be sure you get an instructor’s answer for reference later, use a method that gets it in writing.

 Instant Message (IM).
 This is a type of online chat with one or more people that takes place at the same time (or as some say “synchronously” or “in real time”).
 From Google Hangouts to AOL’s AIM to Yahoo Messenger there are plenty of clients to choose from for your desktop, laptop, and mobile devices.
 At UNCG we use Google Apps for Education, which comes with Google Hangouts.